jiahaoqi1/ISQA-3420/Use Cases.md

 **Preconditions:**
 + Relevant file/package is in the Policies database
 + All relevant updates are provided for new and existing policies
++ All policies are up to date

-**Main Success Scenario:** Manager receives and obtains an accurate record of policy information for the requested project packages
+**Main Success Scenario:** Manager is able to add new policies or update existing policy information

-**Failed End Conditions:** Manager receives and obtains an inaccurate record of policy information for the requested project packages
+**Failed End Conditions:** Manager is not able to add new policies or update existing policy information

-**Trigger**: Manager identifies a software package to push through
+**Trigger**: Manager uploads or identifies policy information from the Policies database

   ------------------------------------------------------------------------------------------------------------------